shawna-p/mysterious-messenger/docs/route-setup.rst

             if persistent.tutorial_good_end_complete:
                 action Start('example_casual_start')
             else:
-                action CConfirm("This route is locked until you've played through Tutorial Day at least once.") hover_foreground None
+                action CConfirm("This route is locked until you've "
+                    + "played the Good End on Tutorial Day") hover_foreground None

 There are a lot of parts here, so each will be explained separately.